jay-bman725/jaymakesvideos-website/README.md

 > ⚠️ **Beta Notice:**
-> The theme switching feature, custom gradients, and mobile support are currently in beta.
+> The theme switching feature, website theme customization, and mobile support are currently in beta.
 If you experience any issues, please report them by opening a GitHub issue.

 # jaymakesvideos-website